 It is one of four species of pangolin found in Asia.
 This pangolin was given the common name Chinese pangolin because it’s mostly found across southern China.
 It also inhabits forests in India, Nepal, Bangladesh, Burma, Thailand, Laos and Vietnam.

-Despite being small-bodied mammals, pangolins are morphologically distinctive.
-No other animal has scales, so it’s easy to speak with people who may be involved in the trade, or even using the products, knowing there is no uncertainty about the animal involved.
+Pangolins are easily recognisable.
+No other mammal has scales, so it’s easy to speak with people who may be involved in the trade, or even using the products, knowing there is no uncertainty about the animal involved.

 It is also critical to unpick the underlying reasons people believe that pangolin body parts can be effective for their health.
 There are many complex economic and cultural values tied up in the pangolin trade that need to be understood and addressed.